6 User testing metrics and how to use them

-Confidence is a 7-point scale that asks users to rate how confident they were that they completed the task successfully.
+Confidence is a 7-point scale that asks users to rate how confident they have completed the task successfully.

 There are a lot of different metrics above, and it is impossible to squeeze them all into one usability test, so I encourage picking a few that are most important and relevant to your product.
 Below is an actual example.
 An online store noticed that many people interact with their ads, visit the store, spend a while, but don’t buy anything.
-They decided to run a test to see if users can find the particular item.
-Participants must find a suitable result as quickly as possible, so focus is on efficiency and effectiveness.
+They decided to run a test to see if users could find the particular item.
+Participants must find a suitable result as quickly as possible, focusing on efficiency and effectiveness.

 Task5: Please find the item that you see in this picture.
 Describe loudly what and why you are doing.

 Task5: Please rate how easy it was to find the item from 1 to 5.
 1 means that it was difficult, and 5 that it was easy.